wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/7-understand-custom-functions-capabilities.md

 - `@param`: Describes the parameter.
 Include for each parameter defined by the function.
 - `@returns`: Describes what the function outputs.

+> [!NOTE]
-**Note**: The comment description "Adds two numbers." is also added to the JSON Metadata file for Excel to display when the user is viewing your custom function.
+> The comment description "Adds two numbers." is also added to the JSON Metadata file for Excel to display when the user is viewing your custom function.

 ## Custom function runtime restrictions